 Other Northvolt recycling activities comprise Hydrovolt, a Northvolt joint venture with Hydro which began production in March 2022 at its facility in Fredrikstad, in southern Norway.
 Hydrovolt plans to expand across Europe to achieve a company-wide capacity equivalent to 150,000 EV batteries for 2025 and 500,000 for 2030.

-Turning to European vehicle manufacturers, a leader in battery recycling leader is Volkswagen.
+Turning to European vehicle manufacturers, as alluded to above, Volkswagen is a leader in battery recycling.

 Volkswagen has a pilot recycling process in Salzgitter, Germany.
 Full-scale capacity is projected by 2030.
 Volkswagen intends to use recycled materials primarily for mobile energy storage.
 This is related to a Volkswagen Group Salzgitter battery production initiative.